-The consultation draft APNP sets out a number of strategic objectives.
+The APNP sets out a number of strategic objectives.
 These are important as they state what the Plan is aiming to achieve through its overall strategy and accompanying policies.
 The strategic policies have been chosen in order to help solve or mitigate as many of the issues and challenges for the Parish as possible through the planning system.

-The following are the 5 strategic objectives for the consultation draft APNP:
+The following are the 5 strategic objectives for APNP: